nabto/edge-device-webrtc/README.md

 configurable to build the project without OpenSSL.
 The components defined inside `nabto/nabto_device_webrtc.hpp` does not directly depend on OpenSSL only through dependencies which can be configured to use e.g. MbedTLS instead.

+The RTSP client module depends on OpenSSL for digest authentication.
+This can be disabled with the CMake option `-DRTSP_HAS_DIGEST_AUTH=OFF`

 ### Building without CMake